waku-org/pm/FURPS/core/mix.md

 ## Performance

 - P1.
-Payload (store query, light push message) are limited to 4kB
+Payloads are limited to 4kB

 ## Supportability